Eryadu/Java_feb_2025/src/feb27GitBasic/readme.md

 -- git rm --cached .-r // for all files

 -- git commit -amend-m "added more data" --> to mke change to current log message

+## How to switch to new Repository

+1. git remote -v // to check present repository
+2. git remote set-url origin https://github.com/Eryadu/GitAssignment.git // to switch to new repository
+3.